antoniospg/S3D-ASSIGNMENT/Render.md

 ## Shader Graph

 With Shader Graph it's very simple to get incredible visual results.
-Instead of writing code for the shader, you can create nodes in a graph network and connecting them to get, in real time, the desireable result.
+Instead of writing code for the shader, you can create nodes in a graph network and connecting them to get, in real-time, the desirable result.
 <br />
-For this experiment, I create a simple hologram effect and applied to my tree model, creating some sort of cyberpunk dissolving.
-The modelling is simple and straightfoward, both of the simple graph network and final result can be seen above:
+For this experiment, I create a simple hologram effect and applied it to my tree model, creating some sort of cyberpunk dissolving.
+The modeling is simple and straightforward, basically just applying a simple time-variant noise to the alpha channel and a time-variant function to the AlphaClipThreshold.
+Both of the simple graph network and the final result can be seen below:
 ![Overview](img/render/shadergraph.png)
 <br/>
 **Figure 3:** Shader Graph network.